Quansight/Quansight-website/apps/labs/posts/polars-vs-sql-differences.md

 There are some other differences I'd like to touch on here, which are either quite minor or which I've written about previously.

 - Null sorting.
 If you sort a table in SQL, then nulls come last by default.
 In Polars, they come first.
 This is configurable (`nulls_first=True` / `nulls_first=False`), just be aware that the defaults differ if you're porting code.
 - The sum of zero elements is `NULL` in SQL and `0` in Polars.
-My personal feeling is that Polars is more mathematically correct here (zero is the addition identity), even though in practice I may prefer to get a null value in such cases so it's clearer that there are no valid values as opposed to values which happened to sum to zero.
+My personal feeling is that Polars is more mathematically correct here (zero is the addition identity), although in practice I think I'd find the SQL behaviour more useful (e.g. "did I get `0` because my sensor is broken and didn't take any readings, or because it took readings which summed `0`?").
 It's a difference that's easy to work around, you just need to be aware of it.
 - Broadcasting.
 Polars follows NumPy-style broadcast, whereby if you apply a binary expression with inputs of length `N` and `1`, then the latter one gets broadcasted to be of length `N`.
 I find this useful for scientific applications, where operations such as subtracting the mean ("centering") are common.
 See [Mastering DuckDB when you're used to pandas or Polars](https://labs.quansight.org/blog/duckdb-when-used-to-frames) for how to work around this in SQL.

 ## Conclusion

 We've looked at some differences between Polars and SQL, how your mental model for them needs to change, and how to workaround some differences.
 By appreciating their differences, you've learned how to write code which generalises well and how to migrate between them.
-You also saw some examples of how things can go wrong if you ignore the differences between them.
+You also saw some examples of how things can go wrong if you ignore these differences.

 If you would like help leveraging open source tools like these in your organisation, [we can help](https://quansight.com/about-us/#bookacallform)!